-First and foremost, the institute is underpinned by the research excellence of our partners which includes the Library and nine academic schools:
+First and foremost, the institute is underpinned by the research excellence of our partners which includes the Library and seven academic schools:

 The School of English has a strong international research profile in medieval, early modern, eighteenth-, nineteenth-, and twentieth-century literature.
 It also has major research expertise in Irish writing, contemporary writing, popular literature, horror and the gothic, American and postcolonial literature.
 Many members of the School are active as distinguished creative writers of poetry and fiction.
 The School is home to the renowned Oscar Wilde Centre for Irish Writing.
-For more information please visit: www.tcd.ie/English or the School's facebook pages.
+For more information please visit: www.tcd.ie/English.

 This School enjoys an international research profile in archaeology, philosophy, latin and greek language and literature, classical, medieval and modern history, history of art and architecture and gender and women's studies.
 It is directly associated with nine of Trinity's leading research centres: Irish Art Research; Early Modern History; Contemporary Irish History; Irish-Scottish and Comparative Studies; Gender and Women's Studies; Medieval History; Mediterranean and Near Eastern Studies; the Platonic Tradition; War Studies.
 For more information please visit: www.histories-humanities.tcd.ie.